tracer999/k3s_rancher_autosetup/README.md

 ### 3️⃣ MySQL 8 Deployment

 #### Purpose
 Install and configure MySQL database server for application data storage.
+While a VM-based database is recommended, this script provides container-based MySQL installation if needed.
+It opens a port accessible externally through the worker node's IP.

 #### How to Run
 ```bash